WaleeTheRobot/order-flow-bot/README.md

 Make sure Tick Replay is Checked.

+For developing, you can copy the OrderFlowBot folder into your local NinjaTrader AddOns folder.

+For usage, you can download the zip containing the word import in the release page.
+You can import this zip file similar to importing a normal NinjaTrader Add-On. https://github.com/WaleeTheRobot/order-flow-bot/releases

 # Development

 A clean NinjaTrader 8.1.2.1+ install should have Newtonsoft in `C:\Program Files\NinjaTrader 8\bin`, but you can manually add it below if needed.